 - An accessible boardwalk would be created from the new dock to the main trail and along the main trail to create an accessible route from group campsite B (south of dock) to a cut off that would go to the Hansen Farm.
 An accessible boardwalk would provide access to the Hansen Farm and loop back to the main trail (approx. 2/3rd mile).
-An accessible boardwalk spur would also be created to the accessible group campsite. - After the West Bay Club life estate expires, the historic road between West Bay and East Bay would be reestablished as a trail, as called for in the park's GMP.
+An accessible boardwalk spur would also be created to the accessible group campsite. - Consistent with the park's GMP, after the West Bay Club life estate expires, a primitive trail would be built.
+To the extent possible, the trail would follow the old roadway that connected the East Bay Community to West Bay.
+The trail would be approximately 2' wide, ground surface, with approximately 6' of brushing.
+There are two wetland areas along the route.
+Where needed, the trail would deviate from the old roadway to avoid, to the maximum extent possible, wetlands.
+There may be a need for a minor amount of narrow boardwalk to cross wet areas.